-Homophones are such trouble-makers.
-They confuse kids, slip past spell check, and pop up all over the place as typos and misspellings.
+Homophones are words that sound exactly alike when pronounced out loud but have completely different meanings.
+They’re such troublemakers.
+Homophones confuse kids, slip past spell check, and pop up all over the place as typos and misspellings.

 To make things worse, many homophones have different spellings, which means spell check ignores them, since alternative spellings are correct.